OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:4

 Certainly not!
-Let God be true, and every person a liar, as it is written:
+Let God be true, and every person a liar, just as it is stated:

 > “So that you may be justified in your words
 > and prevail when you are judged.”